scheinerman/SimpleGraphAlgorithms.jl/README.md

   to be true.
 This is used by `iso2` as part of the preprocessing phase.

+* `uhash(G)` creates a hash value for the graph `G` with the property that isomorphic graphs have the same hash value.

 * `kcolor(G,k)` returns a `k`-coloring of `G` (or throws an error if no such coloring exists).